JennEYoon/datasciY/scipy2020/PyTorchDL.md

  * if stratify is none, then it will just be split by random number generator

  * @ symbol is dot product, as of python v 3.6?

+ * Rules of thumb - ReLu is positive outcomes only, tanh if positive and negative outcomes, if zero to one outcome sigmoid.

+ [insert plot image]